Wednesday, October 28, 2015

 Fancy a medieval adventure?

 Let's cut to the chase: you’re a clown.
-Yes, you are plucky Jack The Jester who happens to also be in love with the Princess, Griselda.
+Yes, a clown.
+Well, you are plucky Jack The Jester who happens to also be in love with the Princess, Griselda.
 Sadly, she will never look at you with the same love-struck passion (probably because of that silly costume you are wearing!).
 Fortunately, for you, the kingdom of Allegorid was attacked by dragons!!

 How about a medieval nightmare!

 Black Lamp is your typical flip-screen platformer with ledges to hop on, ladders to climb, items to collect, monsters to kill, and hundreds of rooms to visit as you undertake the honourable lamp quest.
-Interestingly, once our plucky jester ventures outside, this changes into a scrolling platformer as we walk the castle walls, woodlands, and streets.
+Interestingly, once our plucky jester ventures outside, that changes into a scrolling platformer as we walk the castle walls, woodlands, and streets.
 Various bonuses are offered for points and also special abilities like increased firepower and invincibility.

 A beautiful looker?